Introducing Edna Boampong, Director of Communications and Engagement

 "My approach is often to be creative and think outside of the box, however, that is grounded by my extensive knowledge and understanding of the health and care system.
 As an 'insight-led' communications specialist I use data to inform strategies and decisions, I think I will bring something unique to the Shropshire, Telford and Wrekin system."

 Edna was the Interim Director of Communications for 18 months for the Cheshire and Merseyside Health and Care Partnership, the second largest ICS in the country.
 During this role she led substantial insight research aimed at gaining an in-depth understanding of the impact COVID-19 has had on ethnic minority communities across the Cheshire and Merseyside system, and their perceptions about the vaccination programme.
 These insights are now being used nationally to address vaccine hesitancy and support the development of services, communications activity and recovery strategies that will address the impacts on ethnic communities.
 This programme won three national awards in 2021, including a prestigious HSJ award.

 She has designed and delivered a number of high-profile public consultations, including the Greater Manchester Healthier Together programme, which was proposing large-scale changes to acute hospital services.

 Having led the communications, engagement, equality and diversity programmes for several significant change programmes across the Northwest, she is committed to taking positive steps to ensure fair and equitable access to services for all and reducing health inequalities.

-Edna has recently been awarded 'Fellow' membership status by the Chartered Institute of Marketing (CIM).
+In 2021, Edna was awarded 'Fellow' membership status by the Chartered Institute of Marketing (CIM).
 The CIM Fellowship is the highest-ranking member level and provides the ultimate recognition of Edna's career achievement within the communications and marketing field.